-If there’s one thing we don’t like at Harmony Recovery Group, it’s a bully.
+If there’s one thing we don’t like at Harmony Health Group, it’s a bully.
 Those that try to push others around, to hurt others, to kick people when they’re down are some of the most challenging people in the world.

 How Can Bullying Affect Your Mental Health

 Bullying is hurtful and can leave lasting marks on people who were bullied as children and teenagers.
 These marks can include substance abuse disorders such as alcoholism and drug addiction.

 But people who are bullies are also at increased risk for these disorders.
 Have you ever heard the phrase, “hurt people hurt people.”
 Sometimes, bullies at school are bullied at home, by parents, siblings or other family members.
 Many times bullies strike out at others, they try to make others feel small, so they can feel larger.
 This, of course, never excuses bullying.